Ancient Vessels

 By the mid 1980s, the Soviet Union’s new Akula-class submarines had a steep drop in broadband acoustic noise profiles after the Toshiba milling machine had been sold to the Soviets.
 On top of running silent, the Akula class could dive to depths of up to two thousand feet—while the U.S. Navy’s frontline submarines, the Los Angeles class, could dive to only 650 feet.

-The submarines were designed to be true hunters, and as a result have eight torpedo tubes, double the number of earlier submarines.
+The Seawolf class submarines were designed to be true hunters, and as a result have eight torpedo tubes, double the number of earlier submarines.
 Each has stores for up a combination of up to fifty Mark 48 heavyweight torpedoes, Sub-Harpoon antiship missiles, and Tomahawk missiles.

-Instead of a planned fleet of nearly 30 ships, the Pentagon bought just three for more than $3 billion each.
+Instead of a planned fleet of nearly 30 submarines, the Pentagon bought just three for more than $3 billion each.
 At more than 350 feet long and with a submerged displacement of more than 9,100 tons, the Seawolf class is the most expensive attack submarine ever built and the second most expensive undersea vessel of any type.